merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 The other two in the top three are [this one](https://www.ncbi.nlm.nih.gov/protein/953251357?report=genbank&log$=protalign&blast_rank=2&RID=6CA4CVDA015) and [this one](https://www.ncbi.nlm.nih.gov/protein/953251357?report=genbank&log$=protalign&blast_rank=2&RID=6CA4CVDA015) with 60%+ identity and 90%+ query coverage for both!
 Both of these hits are coming from enrichments done by the other group --who did not publish their raw data, and therefore shall not be mentioned here any further.

 So yes, this gene is not chimeric, but according to the mapping, there is something weird going on with it.
-This is not a unique example, and the presence of these sudden drops in coverage may be suggesting that the genome needs more work to be considered final.
+This is not a unique example, and the presence of these sudden drops in coverage may be suggesting that the genome needs more work to be considered "final final".
+Although, it may also be the case that this genome is already the best genome that could be generated from this dataset.

 Because I tend to get obsessed with things, I also did something rather time-consuming: I took all short reads from the three ENR4 samples, and one ENR6 sample, trimmed them to 150nts to avoid poor quality ends of both reads in each pair, and co-assembled them using [MEGAHIT](https://github.com/voutcn/megahit).
 Then I BLAST'ed each split in Wagner's Nitrospira genome against the resulting contigs from the assembly.
 Then I wrote a Python script to make sense of the BLAST result.
 A total of 2,187,422 nts from the assembly matched to the Nitrospira final genome.
 In other words, my quick assembly recovered about 66% of the genome.
 And the average nucleotide identity between the matching 66% was 98.9%.
 It is normal that my assembly recovered only two-thirds of the genome since I didn't use longer reads as Wagner's group did, but the difference in nucleotide identity was surprising to me.
 On the other hand, although I am not sure which assembly is less right, 1% divergence may not be too concerning.
 I simply don't know.